 - Strategic scientific preparation and management of multilateral large scale initiatives

 Current cooperation between Bavaria and Québec is based on a longstanding tradition of partnership which began in the early 1980s and was institutionalised in 1989.
 This cooperation spans into broad areas such as politics and administration, economy, science, research and technology, social and academic education, culture and society.
 Important synergy effects are also achieved in the interplay.

 In joint workgroup conferences, which take place every two years in Bavaria and Québec, content-based priorities are established for the following two-year term.
 The 14th workgroup conference took place in Munich in 2016.
-The next meeting will take place in Québec in 2018.
+The meeting in 2018 took place in Québec.
 Both sides have federal subsidies at their disposal for the financial support of joint initiatives according to the principle of reciprocity.

 In the field of science, research and technology, the mobility programme is particularly emphasised.
 This enables activities for the networking of scientists from Bavaria and Québec and in the process guarantees initial funding for existing research plans.